Aboriginal and Torres Strait Islander Fight for Justice and Growing up in Edmonton (Queensland)

 Increased activism by the Cairns League coincided with an emerging national movement in support of Indigenous rights.
 The Federal Council for the Advancement of Aboriginal and Torres Strait Islanders, commonly known as FCAATSI, was formed after a coalition of rights groups met in Adelaide in 1958.
 McGinness became FCAATSI’s first Indigenous president.
 He held the position for 17 years between 1961 to 1973 and 1975 to 1979.

 Before long FCAATSI won its first victory of national significance.
 A young Indigenous man at the Hope Vale Mission who had consorted with his girlfriend, was flogged by the mission’s pastor and ordered to be moved to Palm Island.
-McGinness directed a long and intense campaign against the pastor’s actions.
+McGinness campaigned long and hard against the pastor’s actions.

-The persistence of McGinness and his comrades eventually forced the government to hold an inquiry into the incident.
+McGinness and his comrades forced the government to hold an inquiry into the incident.
 It found that the pastor’s behaviour was ‘inexcusable’.
 It was the first time this type of misconduct by a mission had been successfully challenged.
 The win triggered a range of protests against similar incidences of abuse across the country.

 Aboriginal and Torres Strait Islanders: 1967 Referendum